yuelinn/list-of-resources/reading-list.md

-NOTE: These are books that I personally would like to read (NOT a recommendation list).
+NOTE: These are books that I personally would like to read/ have recently read (NOT a recommendation list).

 # Books
 ## Food Systems